-- 17. For officials and other servants in the GSC, the GSC Security Authority shall forward the completed personnel security questionnaire to the NSA of the Member State of which the individual is a national requesting that a security investigation be undertaken for the level of EUCI to which the individual will require access. - 18.
-Where information relevant for a security investigation becomes known to the GSC concerning an individual who has applied for an EU PSC, the GSC, acting in accordance with the relevant rules and regulations, shall notify the relevant NSA thereof. - Following completion of the security investigation, the relevant NSA shall notify the GSC Security Authority of the outcome of such an investigation, using the standard format for the correspondence prescribed by the Security Committee. - (a) Where the security investigation results in an assurance that nothing adverse is known which would call into question the loyalty, trustworthiness and reliability of the individual, the GSC Appointing Authority may grant an EU PSC to the individual concerned and authorise access to EUCI up to the relevant level until a specified date; - (b) Where the security investigation does not result in such an assurance, the GSC Appointing Authority shall notify the individual concerned, who may ask to be heard by the Appointing Authority.
+- 17. For officials and other servants in the GSC, the GSC Security Authority shall forward the completed personnel security questionnaire to the NSA of the Member State of which the individual is a national requesting that a security investigation be undertaken for the level of EUCI to which the individual will require access. - Where information relevant for a security investigation becomes known to the GSC concerning an individual who has applied for an EU PSC security clearance for access to EUCI, the GSC, acting in accordance with the relevant rules and regulations, shall notify the relevant NSA thereof. - Following completion of the security investigation, the relevant NSA shall notify the GSC Security Authority of the outcome of such an investigation, using the standard format for the correspondence prescribed by the Security Committee. - (a) Where the security investigation results in an assurance that nothing adverse is known which would call into question the loyalty, trustworthiness and reliability of the individual, the GSC Appointing Authority may grant an EU PSC to the individual concerned and authorisatione for access to EUCI up to the relevant level until a specified date.

+- (b) Where the security investigation does not result in such an assurance, the GSC Appointing Authority shall notify the individual concerned, who may ask to be heard by the Appointing Authority.
 The Appointing Authority may ask the competent NSA for any further clarification it can provide according to its national laws and regulations.
-If the outcome is confirmed, an EU PSC shall not be granted.

-- 20. The security investigation together with the results obtained shall be subject to the relevant laws and regulations in force in the Member State concerned, including those concerning appeals.
-Decisions by the GSC Appointing Authority shall be subject to appeals in accordance with the Staff Regulations of Officials of the European Communities and the Conditions of employment of other servants of the European Communities, laid down in Regulation (EEC, Euratom, ECSC) No 259/681 (hereinafter referred to as "the Staff Regulations and Conditions of employment"). - 21.
-The assurance on which an EU PSC is based, provided it remains valid, shall cover any assignment by the individual concerned within the GSC or the Commission. - 22.
-If an individual's period of service does not commence within 12 months of the notification of the outcome of the security investigation to the GSC Appointing Authority, or if there is a break of 12 months in an individual's service, during which time he has not been employed in the GSC or in a position with a national administration of a Member State, this outcome shall be referred to the relevant NSA for confirmation that it remains valid and appropriate. - 23.
-Where information becomes known to the GSC concerning a security risk posed by an individual who holds a valid EU PSC, the GSC, acting in accordance with the relevant rules and regulations, shall notify the relevant NSA thereof.
-Where an NSA notifies the GSC of withdrawal of an assurance given in accordance with paragraph 19(a) for an individual who holds a valid EU PSC, the GSC Appointing Authority may ask for any clarification the NSA can provide according to its national laws and regulations.
-If the adverse information is confirmed, the EU PSC shall be withdrawn and the individual shall be excluded from access to EUCI and from positions where such access is possible or where he might endanger security.
+If the outcome is confirmed, authorisationn EU PSC shall not be granted for access to EUCI. - 20.
+The security investigation together with the results obtained shall be subject to the relevant laws and regulations in force in the Member State concerned, including those concerning appeals.
+Decisions by the GSC Appointing Authority shall be subject to appeals in accordance with the Staff Regulations of Officials of the European Union and the Conditions of Employment of Other Servants of the European Union, laid down in Regulation (EEC, Euratom, ECSC) No 259/68 [1] (hereinafter referred to as "the Staff Regulations and Conditions of employment"). - 21.
+The GSC will accept the assurance-authorisation for access to EUCI granted by any other EU institution, body or agencyon which an EU PSC is based, provided it remains valid., shall-Authorisation will cover any assignment by the individual concerned within the GSC or the Commission. - 22.
+If an individual's period of service does not commence within 12 months of the notification of the outcome of the security investigation to the GSC Appointing Authority, or if there is a break of 12 months in an individual's service, during which time he has not been employed in the GSC or in a position with a national administration of a Member State, this outcome shall be referred to the relevant NSA for confirmation that it remains valid and appropriate.